tlee75/personal-site/README.md

 Next, create Repository secrets named `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` and store your Dockerhub access token info.
 Additionally, create two more Github repository secrets named `CF_ACCESS_CLIENT_ID` and `CF_ACCESS_CLIENT_SECRET` and store your Cloudflare Service Auth token credentials.
-Also create a Github repository variables named `DOCKERHUB_ACCOUNT` and `DOCKERHUB_REPO` and store the name of your Dockerhub account and repository respectively.
+Also create a Github repository variables named `DOCKERHUB_ACCOUNT` and `MKDOCS_APP_NAME` and store the name of your Dockerhub account and repository respectively.
+The repository should be named after the app for consistency.

 #### Actions